LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 ## Agent concurrency isn't changing to the “Default max number of conversations per agent.”

-#### Problem:

-* A LiveEngage account changes the maximum number of conversations for all their agents to 10 by changing the value of Default max number of conversations per agent (in the Campaigns footnote) from 20 to 10.
-* But they notice that some users are still being assigned more than 10 conversations.
-* They check the settings for the users who are still being assigned more than 10 conversations and find that the value of their Max no. messaging conversations (on the Edit user window) is 15.
-* Why didn’t the user’s’ Max no. messaging conversations change to 10?

 #### Cause:

-The account’s Admin user had changed those users’ Max no. messaging conversations value from 20 to 15 two weeks earlier.

 When you change the Default max number of conversations per agent (in the Campaigns footnote), the system does the following: